Vaibhavs10/hf-llm.rs/README.md

 cargo run --release -- -m "meta-llama/Meta-Llama-3.1-70B-Instruct" -c
 ```

-Note: Make sure to run `huggingface-cli login` to login to your Hugging Face account to access some of the models.
+Note: Make sure to run `huggingface-cli login` to log into your Hugging Face account to access some of the models.

 ## License